 Public relations pros are experts at taking a topic, client, or product and slicing and dicing it into many different story angles.
-A tried and true tactic is using a PR survey results to help generate media coverage.
+A tried and true tactic is using public relations survey results to help generate media coverage.

 However, just commissioning a survey does not guarantee results…you have to be smart about it.

 There are many benefits of public relations surveys–findings can be used for not only the actual press release but also for: